datopian/flowershow/site/content/docs/publish-tutorial.md

 ## (Optional) customize your website

-You can now customize your website by wrapping you content in custom layouts, using custom components in you Markdown files, and more.
+You can now customize your website by wrapping your content in custom layouts, using custom components in you Markdown files, importing data from files and more.
 See [[guides|our guides]] to learn how to do it.

 ## Build your website